Introduction to Teller

 How to earn yield on Teller?

-Liquidity providers can earn passive income by directly lending to individual loan requests or supplying liquidity through an open “offer” with deterministic requirements on collateral, credit, and identity verification of the borrower.
+Liquidity providers can earn passive income by directly lending to individual loan requests or supplying liquidity through an open “offer” with deterministic requirements on collateral, duration, and yield.

 How to borrow on Teller?

-Borrowers are able to leverage any crypto asset as collateral, both ERC20’s (tokens) and ERC721’s / ERC1155’s (NFTs), by requesting a custom loan or by borrowing from open liquidity “offers” based on deterministic requirements of collateral, credit, and identity.
+Borrowers are able to leverage any crypto asset as collateral, both ERC20’s (tokens) and ERC721’s / ERC1155’s (NFTs), by requesting a custom loan or by borrowing from open liquidity “offers” based on deterministic requirements of collateral, duration, and yield.

 How do loans on Teller work?